Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Compute queue families

 In the [physical device and queue families chapter](03_Drawing_a_triangle/00_Setup/03_Physical_devices_and_queue_families.md#page_Queue-families) we already learned about queue families and how to select a graphics queue family.
 Compute introduces the new queue family type bit `VK_QUEUE_COMPUTE_BIT`.
-So if we want to do compute, we need to get a queue for this queue family type.
+So if we want to do compute, we need to get a queue from a queue family type that supports compute.

-Note that Vulkan requires an implementation to have at least one queue family that supports both graphics and compute, but it's also possible that implementations offer a dedicated compute queue.
+Note that Vulkan requires an implementation that supports graphics operations to have at least one queue family that supports both graphics and compute, but it's also possible that implementations offer a dedicated compute queue.
 This dedicated compute queue (that does not have the graphics bit) hints at an asynchronous compute queue.
 To keep this tutorial beginner friendly though, we'll use a queue that can do both graphics and compute.
-This will also save us some advanced synchronization. (@todo: check if correct)
+This will also save us some advanced synchronization.

 So for our compute sample we need to change the device creation code a bit: